 \subsection{Model-free imitation learning}

-Relative Entropy Inverse RL \cite{Boularias2011a} is the sample-based method inspired by Maximum entropy inverse RL (MaxEntIRL) \cite{Ziebart2008a}, and it provides an efficient way of estimating the partition function of the probability distribution of the expert trajectories.
-However, one drawback is utilizing a fixed sampling distribution, which is not helpful in practice.
-Generative Adversarial Imitation Learning (GAIL) \cite{Ho2016c} can adapt the sampling distribution using policy optimization, and it is closely related to GAN.
+Relative Entropy Inverse RL \cite{Boularias2011a} is a sample-based method inspired by Maximum entropy inverse RL (MaxEntIRL) \cite{Ziebart2008a}.
+It provides an efficient way of estimating the partition function of the probability distribution of expert trajectories.
+However, one drawback is utilizing a fixed sampling distribution, which is unhelpful in practice.
+Generative Adversarial Imitation Learning (GAIL) \cite{Ho2016c}, which can adapt the sampling distribution using policy optimization, is closely related to GAN.
 GAIL is more sample efficient than Behavior Cloning (BC) with respect to the number of expert demonstrations.
 However, GAIL often requires many interactions with the environment because (1) an on-policy model-free forward RL is used for policy improvement and (2) the discriminator is not structured.
-Adversarial Inverse Reinforcement Learning (AIRL) \cite{Fu2018a} and Logistic Regression-based inverse RL \cite{Uchibe2018c} propose a structured discriminator represented by the reward and state value functions, although an on-policy forward RL updates the policy.
+Adversarial Inverse Reinforcement Learning (AIRL) \cite{Fu2018a} and Logistic Regression-based inverse RL \cite{Uchibe2018c} propose a structured discriminator represented by the reward and state-value functions, although an on-policy forward RL updates the policy.
 Adversarial Soft Advantage Fitting (ASAF) \cite{Barde2020a} exploits the discriminator inspired by the AIRL discriminator, although the state transition is not considered explicitly.
 To reduce the number of environmental interactions, an off-policy model-free forward RL has been adopted \cite{Blonde2019a, Kostrikov2019a, Zuo2020a, Zuo2020b}.
 We proposed Model-Free Entropy-Regularized Imitation Learning (MF-ERIL) based on entropy regularization that shares the network parameters between the discriminator and the generator.
 Even though MF-ERIL achieved better sample efficiency than the above methods, there is room to improve the sample efficiency by introducing model learning.
 MB-ERIL is one instantiation of this approach.
-Recent approaches corrected the issues around reusing data previously collected during training the discriminator \cite{Zhu2020a, Hoshino2022a}.
+Recent approaches corrected the issues around reusing data previously collected while training the discriminator \cite{Zhu2020a, Hoshino2022a}.